AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 ![](images/customization/edit-schema.png)

 To select an attribute, navigate to the attribute in the union schema (or use search) and select the checkbox next to the attribute.
-This adds the attribute to the **[!UICONTROL Selected Attributes]** list.
+Selecting the checkbox also adds the attribute to the **[!UICONTROL Selected Attributes]** list on the right-hand side of the dialog.

 >[!NOTE]
 >
 >In order for an attribute to be visible for selection, it must be one of the following: String, Date, Date-Time, Boolean, Short, Long, Integer, or Byte.
 Map and Double data types are not supported and are grayed out so that they cannot be selected.

-After choosing all of the attributes that you wish to add, select **[!UICONTROL Save]** to save your attributes and return to the custom widgets tab.
+After choosing the attributes that you wish to add, select **[!UICONTROL Save]** to save your attributes and return to the custom widgets tab.

 Newly selected attributes are available following the daily snapshot when the data is refreshed.